 - Powerpack.
 Another essential when you’re in the wilderness as it’ll enable you to recharge your phone when there’s no power socket nearby, which could be a lifesaver if you need to make an emergency call.

 - Sleep mask.
 This is a necessity for when you get further north, especially if you’re sleeping in a tent when sunlight comes streaming through the fabric in the early hours of the morning.

-The Highland midge is the evil nemesis of Scotland’s hikers, and they’ve caused countless miserable trips into the west coast during the warmer months.
+The Highland midge is the evil nemesis of Scotland’s hikers and they’ve caused countless miserable trips to the west coast during the warmer months.